smoeding/puppet-openssl/REFERENCE.md

 Data type: `Array[Stdlib::Fqdn]`

-An array of DNS names that will be added as subject alternate names using the 'DNS' prefix.
+An array of DNS names that will be added as subject alternate names using the `DNS` prefix.
 The certificate can be used for all names given in this list.
 Normally the common name should be in this list or the certificate may be rejected by modern web browsers.